nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 The figure below shows the sequence diagram of steps 1 to 3.

 ![Add To Watchlist Command Step 1 to 3](images/AddToWatchlist-Step1-3-Sequence-Diagram.png) <br/>
-*Figure X: Sequence diagram for AddToWatchlistCommand steps 1 to 3*
+*Figure X: Sequence diagram for Add To Watchlist feature steps 1 to 3*

 **Step 4:** `AddToWatchlistCommand#execute()` is then invoked in `Main`, which retrieve the active `workspace` through `AddToWatchlistCommand#getActiveWorkspace()`, and `Watchlist` object from `ActiveWorkspace#getActiveWatchlist()`.